phillid/idalius/README.md

 # sax robot

-saxrobot/saxbot is a novelty IRC bot who matches any mention of the string "sax" in any part of an IRC message in the channels it monitors, with as many saxaphone icons (🎷) as there were instances of "sax" throughout each message.
+saxrobot/saxbot is a novelty IRC bot who counts user-set trigger words in IRC channel messages and constructs a reply of user-set replies for each instance of a trigger word in a message.

+It's hard to word it nicely, so here's an example.

 ## Example:

+Under the default configuration, saxrobot will trigger on 'sax', 'trumpet' and 'snake', replying with '🎷', '🎺' and '🐍' respectively.
+Take a look at this IRC log:

 	<someuser> sax
 	<somesaxbot> 🎷
+	<someuser> sax snake
+	<somesaxbot> 🎷 🐍
-	<someuser> saxaphone woosaxSAXalright
+	<someuser> saxaphone woosaxsnakeSAXalright trumpetTRUMPET
-	<somesaxbot> 🎷 🎷 🎷
+	<somesaxbot> 🎷 🎷 🐍 🎷 🎺 🎺

 Simple eh.